legaultmarc/gepyto/README.markdown

 # Introduction

+The name comes from `ge`nome `py`thon `to`ols.
+Originally, this package was called `genometools`, but was renamed to avoid confusion as another popular project uses that name.

-The fundamental goal of ``gepyto`` is to provide bioinformaticians with a set of tools to make script development faster.
+The fundamental goal of ``gepyto`` is to provide bioinformaticians with a set of tools to make developing scripts faster.
 This means that most features are included in ``gepyto`` because they provide a clear and eloquent way of expressing common genomics tasks through Python code.
 As an example, fetching gene or variant information from public databases is abstracted away through